JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/map_range.rst

 If the input value is outside the original interval, it will be remapped relative to the start and the end of the new interval.
 That's why the node has an option to **Clamp Input**.

-The node also support non linear interpolation, It means the value will not be remapped uniformly across the whole interval, **Custom Interpolations** will enable you to remape the input value based on its relative position in the original interval.
+The node also supports non linear interpolation, It means the value will not be remapped uniformly across the whole interval, **Custom Interpolations** will enable you to remap the input value based on its relative position in the original interval.
-To be able to understand the **Custom Interpolation**, We reccomend you use the interval [0,1] for both the original and the new interval, then try using different interpolations and see how the output change as you change the value.
+To be able to understand the **Custom Interpolation**, We reccomend you use the interval [0,1] for both the original and the new interval, then try using different interpolations and see how the output changes as you change the value.

 Warning
 -------

-**Custom Interpolation** will not work unless **Clamp Input** is enabled, because interpolation operate on normalized scales.
+**Custom Interpolation** will not work unless **Clamp Input** is enabled, because interpolation operates on normalized scales.

 Examples of Usage
 -----------------